new MEMOIR

 About TODD

-Todd Ennis is a Long Island-based construction developer, genealogist, and storyteller whose search for family truth led him deep into forgotten archives, DNA revelations, and a web of gangland ties once buried in silence.
+Todd Ennis is a Long Island–based builder and researcher whose search for family history uncovered far more than he expected—including DNA revelations, forgotten graves, and a hidden network of gangland ties.